samsinai/samsinai.github.io/README.md

 ## About
 I'm a co-founder at [Dyno Therapeutics](http://www.dynotx.com) where I lead the machine learning team.
 From 2014 to 2019, I was a PhD student at Harvard.
-During this time, I also closely worked with, and was mentored by, [Eric Kelsic](https://www.linkedin.com/in/kelsic).
+During this time, I closely worked with, and was mentored by [Eric Kelsic](https://www.linkedin.com/in/kelsic) in the lab of [George Church](http://arep.med.harvard.edu/).
 I built machine learning and [sampling algorithms](https://arxiv.org/abs/2010.10614) for efficient protein design.
 I'm also interested in using these engineering tools to understand and model fitness landscapes.
 Early in my PhD studies, I was focused on theoretical aspects of origins of life.
 I'm fascinated by organisms at the [boundary of living and non-living](https://www.forbes.com/sites/quora/2016/10/10/what-did-the-earliest-life-on-earth-look-like/?sh=4320acea6f26).
 I have previously studied computer science with emphasis on computational biology and A.I. at MIT.
+I immigrated from Iran, for which I had to [drop out of medical school](https://qz.com/343467/why-i-became-a-computer-scientist-instead-of-a-doctor/).

 ## Selected Publications